thingsboard/thingsboard.github.io/docs/mqtt-broker/other/proxy-protocol.md

 To enable PROXY Protocol support in TBMQ, you need to update the configuration settings for MQTT listeners.
 The PROXY Protocol setting applies **globally** to all MQTT listeners in TBMQ and **cannot** be configured per listener.
+However, future releases may introduce the ability to configure PROXY Protocol on a per-listener basis.

 ```yaml
 # MQTT listeners parameters